ShopLab-Team/shoplab-pr-shopify-theme-preview/README.md

 ### Files Preserved During Updates

+**Normal mode (default):**
 - `templates/*.json` - Template settings
 - `sections/*.json` - Section settings
 - `config/settings_data.json` - Theme settings
 - `locales/*.json` - Translations
 - `snippets/*.json` - Snippet configurations

+**With `no-sync` label:**
+- No files are preserved
+- All files including JSON are updated from repository
+- Theme uses exact configuration from your codebase

-All other files (liquid templates, assets, etc.) are updated with each commit.
+All other files (liquid templates, assets, etc.) are always updated with each commit.

 ## 🎨 PR Comment Preview

+### Successful Deployment

 When deployed, you'll see a comment like: